akatsay/Authentication-base/README.md

 #### To deploy and test on local machine do the following:
   1) In the command line after changing directory to the folder of your preference run: git clone https://github.com/akatsay/Authentication-base.git
   2) Create mongodb data cluster
-  3) In the root folder create file and name it .env and fill it accordint to the template below:
+  3) In the root folder create file and name it .env and fill it according to the template below
+  4) Run script: "npm run dev" in the command line
+  5) Enjoy! :)

+#### env file template:
     ```
     DEV_PORT="5000" // whatever port you prefer to use to run apps on your local machine <br />
     JWT_SECRET="Whatever" // it can be any text you want it to be <br />